Borek78/how-to-create-pandita/_includes/audiobook/3-nd-condition-how-to-make-an-audiobook.md

 [CC BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode)<br><br>

-According to the legal code, both translations and audiobooks are adapted material and adapted material can not be shared.<br><br>
+Both translations and audiobooks are adapted material and, according to the legal code, adapted material can not be shared.<br><br>

 Translations are explicitly mentioned.
 Audiobooks are not.
-But audiobooks are a material in which the Licensed Material is "modified in a manner requiring permission under the Copyright and Similar Rights held by the Licensor."
+But audiobooks are a material in which the Licensed Material is "modified in a manner requiring permission under the Copyright and Similar Rights held by the Licensor."<br><br>

+The following two parts can be found in the legal code and they are related to sharing translations and audiobooks.

 <div class="citace">
 <b>Section 2 – Scope.</b><br><br>